renfuuu/Game-Tech-12/Assignment-2/README.md

 ##### Scoring Mechanism

 Increment sore by one point whenever the ball and paddle collide.
-The game is loss when the ball escapes the room through the invisible mesh or begins to roll (or when the velocity of the ball is reaching zero).
-After a game loss, highscore is recorded.
+The game is loss when the ball bounces twice on the ground.
+After a game loss, highscore is recorded and game loss music plays.

 #### Architecture